Juicy J: Early life

-Jordan Michael Houston III was born on April 5, 1975 in Memphis, Tennessee.
+Jordan Michael Houston III was born on April 5, 1975, in Memphis, Tennessee.
 As a teenager, he read a multitude of books and essays on the music industry, learning about marketing, publishing, and royalties.
 He looked up to fellow Tennessee artist, Al Bell, who was the brief co-owner of Stax Records.

-He wrote the song "Slob on My Knob" in 11th grade at North Side High School.
+Houston wrote the lyrics for the 1999 Three 6 Mafia track "Slob on My Knob" in 11th grade at North Side High School.